Taxation of international executives

-The combination of the number of ties the individual has with the U.K. during the relevant tax year and the number of days the individual is in the U.K. determine whether the individual is U.K. resident for that tax year.
+The combination of the number of ties the individual has with the U.K. during the relevant tax year and the number of days the individual is in the U.K. determines whether the individual is U.K. resident for that tax year.
 The criteria are as follows:

 |Days spent in the U.K.||Number of U.K. Ties|